jart/scriptus/docs/api.md

 The process will lie dormant for the specified amount of time, which as elsewhere may be a number of hours, a date, or a duration.

-In many places it may be better to use (listen) so that a script can be woken up by prodding it if necessary.
+In many places it may be better to use `listen` so that a script can be woken up by prodding it if necessary.

-##TODO pipe();
+##TODO pipe()

-When multiple processes have been created via fork() you may want them to communicate with each other without terminating.
+When multiple processes have been created via `fork()` you may want them to communicate with each other without terminating.
 This is what pipe() is for.
 In UNIX, the method returns two "ids" at index 0 and 1 of the provided array `arr`, representing the start and end of the pipe respectively.
 In Scriptus, the supplied object will have the properties "in" and "out" set an ID.
 The IDs can then be used in the methods say(out) and listen(in) above in the 'person' parameter.

 #Networking